Azure security technical capabilities

 This method allows you to consolidate data from a variety of sources, so you can combine data from your Azure services with your existing on-premises environment.
 It also clearly separates the collection of the data from the action taken on that data so that all actions are available to all kinds of data.

-Azure Security Center helps you prevent, detect, and respond to threats with increased visibility into and control over the security of your Azure resources.
+Microsoft Defender for Cloud helps you prevent, detect, and respond to threats with increased visibility into and control over the security of your Azure resources.
 It provides integrated security monitoring and policy management across your Azure subscriptions, helps detect threats that might otherwise go unnoticed, and works with a broad ecosystem of security solutions.

-Security Center analyzes the security state of your Azure resources to identify potential security vulnerabilities.
+Defender for Cloud analyzes the security state of your Azure resources to identify potential security vulnerabilities.
 A list of recommendations guides you through the process of configuring needed controls.

 Provisioning antimalware to help identify and remove malicious software